Fouls and misconduct (association football): Restarts

 If the ball is out of play when an infraction of the Laws of the Game occurs, play is restarted according to the reason the ball became out of play before the infraction.
 (Any infraction of the Laws of the Game that occurs while the ball is out of play can be misconduct, but is not a foul.)

 If the misconduct occurs when the ball is in play, play need not be stopped to administer a caution or a dismissal, as these may be done at the next stoppage of play (this is usually the case when the opposing team would gain an advantage in having play continue).
 When this is the case, play is restarted according to the reason for the ball becoming out of play, e.g. a throw-in if play stopped due to the ball crossing a touchline.

-If play is stopped to administer a caution or dismissal:
+If play is stopped to administer a caution or send-off: